ESCOMP/CTSM/doc/source/tech_note/MOSART/CLM50_Tech_Note_MOSART.rst

 of gravity, friction, inertia and other forces on the water.
-If the channel slope is steep enough, the gravity force dominates over the others so one can approximate :math:`S_{f}` by the channel bed slope :math:`S` , which is the key assumption underpinning the kinematic wave method. :math:`n`  is the Manning’s roughness coefficient, which is mainly controlled by surface roughness and sinuosity of the flow path.
+If the channel slope is steep enough, the gravity force dominates over the others so one can approximate :math:`S_{f}` by the channel bed slope :math:`S` , which is the key assumption underpinning the kinematic wave method. :math:`n`  is the Manning's roughness coefficient, which is mainly controlled by surface roughness and sinuosity of the flow path.